Case Study • May 15, 2020

 • Time spent on device distribution wasn’t efficient and resulted in student bottle-necking at cart sites

 Located in Waukesha County, Wisconsin, the Kettle Moraine School District proudly operates 10 schools—6 of which are designated Blue Ribbon Schools of Excellence by the U.S. Department of Education.
-With over 3,800 students and 460 staff members district wide, Kettle Moraine focuses on asserting itself as a “personalized learning school district” which means that having flexible classroom settings are imperative to helping them achieve this initiative.
+With over 3,800 students and 460 staff members district-wide, Kettle Moraine focuses on asserting itself as a “personalized learning school district” which means that having flexible classroom settings is imperative to helping them achieve this initiative.

 Part of the implementation of its personalized learning initiative required the school to offer a 1:1 device deployment to its students.
 Bob Boyd, Director of Technology, shares how one of their key challenges revolved around assigning devices to students.
 “It was hard for kids to be assigned to one device.
-They were constantly struggling to get and put back devices properly.
-Constantly mixing up devices and making it hard to manage the charging and tangled cords.”
-He also stated how the lack of available classroom space was a key issue for the schools who were previously using carts.
-“It just didn’t make sense to have such large amounts of space dedicated for something that was not functional to begin with.”
+They were constantly struggling to get and put back devices properly; constantly mixing up devices and making it hard to manage the charging and tangled cords.”
+He also stated how the lack of available classroom space was a key issue for the schools that were previously using carts.
+“It just didn’t make sense to have such large amounts of space dedicated to something that was not functional, to begin with.”

 “PowerGistics Towers has allowed us to easily assign and keep the devices stored and neatly organized with assigned shelves.”